Reno Omokri

-(born 1974) is a Nigerian author and social media influencer.
+Reno Bemigho Omokri (born 1974) is a Nigerian author, columnist, adventure traveller, and social media influencer.

-Omokri was the host of Transformation with Reno Omokri, a Christian teaching TV show broadcast (for one season) on San Francisco's KTLN-TV and Detroit's Impact Network.

 Career

-Omokri is a Vice President of Joe Trippi and Associates, a U.S. political consulting firm.
+Omokri was a Vice President of Joe Trippi and Associates, a U.S. political consulting firm.

-As the Special Assistant to President Goodluck Jonathan, he was noted for using social media to conduct surveys and draw attention to the projects of the Nigerian Government.
+As the Special Assistant to President Goodluck Jonathan, he was noted for using social media to conduct surveys, and draw attention to the projects of the Nigerian Government.

 In 2011, Omokri called for Nigerians living outside Nigeria, to endorse Jonathan for the 2011 elections.
 Omokri was a signatory of a letter by a group known as G 57 that called for the resignation of Yar'adua.

 Between 2015 and 2016, Omokri was the host of Transformations With Reno Omokri, a Christian teaching program broadcast on Comcast, DISH Network and Roku.
-The 30 minute weekly telecast was produced by the Mind of Christ Christian Center in California.
+The 30 minutes weekly telecast was produced by the Mind of Christ Christian Center in California.